rstropek/htl-2024-25-4AHIF/homeworks/JobAd/readme.md

 ## Introduction

 Welcome to this Angular coding exercise!
-Your task is to build a web application that interacts with a provided API to manage job advertisements.
+Your task is to build a web application that interacts with a provided [API](api) to manage job advertisements.
 The application should allow users to view, update, and manage job ads and their translations in multiple languages.
 The exercise is divided into basic and advanced requirements to guide your development process.

-In this execise, we use another AI service: DeepL.
-This service provides professional translation services.
+In this execise, we use another AI service: [DeepL](www.deepl.com).
+This service provides professional AI-based, professional translation services.
 You will get an API key from your teacher. **Note** that we have limited credits for this service.
 Therefore, do not translate long texts.

+## Learning Goals

+* Practice Angular fundamentals (components, services, routing, HTTP requests, etc.)
+* Work with RESTful APIs
+* Use a third-party artificial intelligence service (DeepL)

+## Starter Code

+The folder [ui](ui) contains the starter code for this exercise.

 ## UI Design